 Liberty Women's Basketball Head Coach Carey Green has instilled quite a winning tradition during his tenure with the Lady Flames.
 His teams have averaged 23 victories per year, while becoming a regular fixture in the NCAA Division I Women's Basketball Championship.

-Liberty has notched 15 20-win seasons in Green's 18 years at the helm.
-He is a five-time Big South Coach of the Year and a four-time Virginia Sports Information Directors (VaSID) State Coach of the Year.
+Liberty has notched 16 20-win seasons in Green's 19 years at the helm.
+He is a five-time Big South Coach of the Year and a five-time Virginia Sports Information Directors (VaSID) State Coach of the Year.

-Green and his wife, Denise, reside in the Lynchburg area and have two children, Angie and Brian.
-Angie is a physical therapist and is married to Jason Grunkemeyer, a men's basketball associate head coach at Ball State.
-The couple has three children, Joshua, Nathan and Evelyn.
+Green and his wife, Denise, reside in the Lynchburg area and have two children, Angie and Brian, and five grandchildren.